 • Size up to 5 mm.

-• Position in the middle of the septum.
+• Position in the middle part of the septum.

-• Finding a valve in the left atrium.
+• Detection of a valve in the left atrium.

-You can see what an LLC looks like on an ultrasound scan in the next video.
+You can see what an LLC looks like on an ultrasound in the following video.

 Komarovsky's opinion

-A well-known pediatrician confirms that the oval window is open in almost all newly born babies and in 50% of them it remains open until 2 years of age.
-But even at the age of 2 to 5 years, the presence of such a window in the heart is considered a variant of the norm, which practically does not affect the well-being and health of the child.
+A well-known pediatrician confirms that the oval window is open in almost all newly born babies and in 50% of them remains open until the age of 2.
+But even at the age of 2 to 5 years, the presence of such a window in the heart is considered a variant of the norm, which has practically no effect on the well-being and health of the child.

-Komarovsky emphasizes that this is not a heart defect and in most children the window closes itself in the first years of life without any intervention from doctors.
+Komarovsky emphasizes that this is not a heart defect and in most children the window closes on its own in the first years of life without any intervention from doctors.

 Treatment

-If there is no pronounced clinic and there are no problems with the work of the heart, which is especially often the case with the presence of LLC, no medication is required.
-The child is recommended measures that are important for the general strengthening of the body:
+If there are no obvious symptoms and problems with the heart, which is especially often the case in the presence of PFO, no drug treatment is required.
+The child is recommended to take measures important for the overall strengthening of the body:

 • Walks in the open air.